junxit/us-congress-bills-117/derived/amendments.md

 ### 51 U.S.C. § 30103

-> in the section heading, by striking “Budgets” and inserting “General budget documentation requirements”; and
+> in the section heading, by striking “ Budgets ” and inserting “ General budget documentation requirements ”; and

 | | |
 |---|---|